-When deciding how to elevate an entire building, just like with wet floodproofing and dry floodproofing as we have discussed in previous posts, considerations need to be given to the kind of flooding experienced, the structure of the building, and the character of the neighborhood.
-No one wants to be next to a person who is elevated ten feet while everyone else is elevated five feet.
-Also, no one wants to put in a closed foundation system when the water velocity could cause potential collapse.
+When deciding how to elevate an entire building, just like with wet floodproofing and dry floodproofing, as we have discussed in previous posts, considerations need to be given to the kind of flooding experienced, the building’s structure, and the character of the neighborhood.
+No one wants to be next to an elevated ten-foot house while everyone else is elevated five feet.
+No one wants to put in a closed foundation system when the water velocity could cause potential collapse.
 These are the kind of things that need to be thoroughly documented and discussed before deciding on elevating an entire building.

 FEMA provides a process to follow when looking at elevating through extending the foundation vertically:

 As stated previously, using a closed foundation system may not be the best option for elevating the entire structure.
-FEMA through the National Flood Insurance Program recommends elevating on an open foundation if the building is in a “V” special flood hazard area.
+Through the National Flood Insurance Program, FEMA recommends elevating on an open foundation if the building is in a “V” special flood hazard area.
 This can be determined by the building’s location on the FEMA Flood Insurance Rate Maps.
-Using Nantucket as an example below is the digital FIRM map.
+Using Nantucket as an example, below is the digital FIRM map.

 This map can help figure out elevation height requirements.
-The areas in blue are designated special flood hazard areas which are then assigned Base Flood Elevation (BFE).
+The blue areas are designated special flood hazard areas, which are then assigned Base Flood Elevation (BFE).
 The BFE is calculated by FEMA using historic data and does not take into account projections, climate change, or ice melt.
 This is why many areas, including Massachusetts and Nantucket, have adopted additional footage, called Freeboard, into their requirements.
-If a house on Union Street (putting aside the historic designation of Nantucket for this example) were to elevate, the requirement would be from FEMA a minimum of 8 feet, and the Massachusetts State Building Code designates AE zones to add a foot of freeboard, this puts a house on Union elevating to 9 feet in order to be compliant and qualify for lower flood insurance rates.
+If a house on Union Street (putting aside the historic designation of Nantucket for this example) were to elevate, the requirement would be from FEMA a minimum of 8 feet.
+The Massachusetts State Building Code designates AE zones to add a foot of freeboard; this puts a house on Union elevating to 9 feet to be compliant and qualify for lower flood insurance rates.
 So, what does this mean for historic buildings?

 The National Park Service document used above also provides direction on what could be acceptable for historic buildings.
-Elevation disturbs the historic appearance of the building, and can cause more damage than the water if done incorrectly.
-Luckily FEMA, and using our prior example of Massachusetts and Nantucket, all have built in exceptions and variances into the policies for historic buildings.
-This means that the height requirements may not apply if it would harm the historic designation of the building or cause substantial change (a project that is more than 50% of the buildings value.)
+Elevation disturbs the building’s historic appearance and can cause more damage than the water if done incorrectly.
+Luckily FEMA, and using our prior example of Massachusetts and Nantucket, all have built-in exceptions and variances into historic buildings’ policies.
+This means that the height requirements may not apply if it would harm the building’s historic designation or cause substantial change (a project that is more than 50% of the building’s value.)

-Obviously, elevating a single-story historic cottage 9 feet is not an acceptable act because it most certainly would interfere with the appearance of the area and building itself.
-However, elevating it 3 feet would offer slightly more protection and not disrupt the quaint appearance of the building.
+Obviously, elevating a single-story historic cottage 9 feet is not an acceptable act because it most certainly would interfere with the area’s appearance and building itself.
+However, elevating it 3 feet would offer slightly more protection and not disrupt the building’s quaint appearance.

-Elevation can be a long-term solution to flooding depending on the height and circumstances, but for historic buildings, there is an extra layer of considerations that must be taken into account to protect that resource.
-Federal, state, and local regulations have made those considerations, at least in Massachusetts, that can help the owner in making decisions about elevating their historic resource.
+Elevation can be a long-term solution to flooding, depending on the height and circumstances.
+Still, there is an extra layer of considerations for historic buildings that must be taken into account to protect that resource.
+Federal, state, and local regulations have made those considerations, at least in Massachusetts, to help the owner make decisions about elevating their historical resource.